 #33 Jared Smith is a 6’6” 230 lb class of 2025 Defensive End.
 He is an SEC kid and a top 30 prospect in his class.
 Jared is an elite edge rusher that disrupts a quarterback’s pocket regularly.

 #8 Corey Barber is a 6’0” 175 lb class of 2026 Wide Receiver and Free Safety.
 Corey will be a part of an SEC program.
-He is a bit short but has amazing hands and excels on high-pointing jump balls.
+He has amazing hands and excels on high-pointing jump balls.

 #2 Reggie Jackson is a 6’2″ 174 lb class of 2025 Wide Receiver, Running Back, and Free Safety.
 Reggie can stretch the field and run past some defenders with his deceiving size.